 7. Regular vet visits

 Almost all diseases can be cured if caught soon enough.
 Regular visits to the vet help detect diseases and health issues at the right time.
 Early detection can ensure your pooch gets the right treatment before the disease progresses any further.

-Even deadly diseases like cancer—which account for 15% of all Shih Tzu deaths—have promising chances of recovery upon early detection.
+Even harmful diseases like cancer have promising chances of recovery upon early detection.

 8. Regular brushing

 Dental issues can make eating difficult for a Shih Tzu, affecting their diet pattern and food intake, making them malnourished and weak.
 Daily brushing and regular visits to the dentist help ensure your Shih Tzu keeps all his pearly whites even into old age.

 The quality of the food matters as much as its quantity.
 If your Shih Tzu is only eating a little, but the food is high in fats and harmful additives, it will make him overweight and sick.